Hotmoka/hotmoka/README.md

       ...
     ...

-The Hotmoka node has been published at localhost:8080 Try for instance in a browser: http://localhost:8080/get/manifest
+The node has been published at localhost:8080
+Try for instance in a browser: http://localhost:8080/get/manifest

 The owner of the key of the gamete can bind it to its address now: